WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/phone-numbers.md

 ### International phone numbers

 To format phone numbers in non-NANP countries, include the country and area codes at the beginning of the phone number.
-Insert a plus sigh before the country code without any space in between.
+Insert a plus sign before the country code without any space in between.
 The plus sign (+) stands in for a prefix known as an *exit code* that lets you dial out of a country.
 Separate the groups of numbers with spaces.

 **Example**
-[tip] **Recommended:** +1 800 555 0139 [/tip]
+[tip] **Recommended:** +91 000 555 0139 [/tip]